Planet list

 a Byzantine general on a white horse over looking and assult on a castle

-If you hold ETN (or you’re exploring the Electroneum ecosystem), you’ve probably seen the words “consensus” and “finality.”
-They sound technical, but the idea is simple: consensus is how a blockchain agrees on the next block, and finality is how sure you can be that a confirmed transaction won’t be reversed.
+If you hold ETN or you're exploring the Electroneum ecosystem, you've probably come across the words consensus and finality.
+They sound technical, but the idea is straightforward: consensus is how a blockchain agrees on the next block, and finality is how certain you can be that a confirmed transaction won't be reversed.
+This article explains how Electroneum's Smart Chain solves both — and why it matters to you as a user.

 What is IBFT?

-• If a super-majority agrees (roughly two-thirds), the block is committed and added to the chain.
+3. If a super-majority (roughly two-thirds) approves, the block is committed to the chain.

-IBFT is closely related to the broader BFT research lineage that includes PBFT (Practical Byzantine Fault Tolerance).
-PBFT popularised the “safe as long as fewer than one‑third are faulty” model for distributed agreement.
-If you want the original academic foundation, here’s the PBFT paper: Practical Byzantine Fault Tolerance (Castro & Liskov, 1999).
+IBFT is closely related to PBFT (Practical Byzantine Fault Tolerance), the academic foundation that popularised the "safe as long as fewer than one-third are faulty" model for distributed systems.
+The original Castro & Liskov paper (1999) is linked in the further reading section below.

 How does IBFT agree on a block?